 - Let employees know they will be receiving a Go-Live communication (try to give an approximate time range).

 - Let employees know that during the blackout time frame they will not be able to access the system.
-Even if a blackout period is over the weekend, you may have weekend workers that would be interested in knowing their LMS is down for maintenance.
+Even if a blackout period is over the weekend, you may have weekend workers that would be interested in knowing their LMS is down

 - Include an endorsement from a key management personnel.
 This endorsement should focus on the benefit to the internal customer with limited emphasis on the organization as a whole.